Raymo111/cs135-drtools/README.md

 - Contributor: [Thomas Park](https://github.com/ThomasPark20)

 ## Installation
+There are 2 parts of this package that you can install.
+By following the steps below, you will get autocomplete and additional keybindings.
+To install the preferences, follow the installation section under [Racket Preferences](#Racket-Preferences).
+Default Racket keybindings will continue to work after installation.
 1. Go to `File > Install Package...` from the menubar.
 2. Put `cs135-drtools` in the input field beside `Package Source:`, and click `Install`.
 4. Restart DrRacket.